Matroids over Skew Tracts: Abstract

 \section{Abstract}

-Matroids over tracts provide an algebraic framework simultaneously generalizing the notions of linear subspaces, matroids, oriented matroids, valuated matroids, phased matroids, and some other ``matroids with extra structure", presented by Baker and Bowler in \cite{Bak17}.
-In \cite{Pen18}, Pendavingh partially extended this theory to skew hyperfields.
-We extend this theory to matroids over skew tracts, which generalizes both the theory of matroids over tracts and the theory of weak matroids over skew hyperfields developed by Pendavingh.
-We give several axiom systems for such matroids and also show their cryptomorphism.
+Matroids over tracts provide an algebraic framework simultaneously generalizing the notions of matroids, oriented matroids, and valuated matroids, presented by Baker and Bowler.
+Pendavingh partially extended this theory to skew hyperfields and presented a new axiom system in terms of quasi-Pl\"ucker coordinates.
+We present a theory of matroids over skew tracts, which generalizes both the theory of matroids over tracts and the theory of weak matroids over skew hyperfields developed by Pendavingh.
+We give several cryptomorphic axiom systems for such matroids in terms of circuits, quasi-Pl\"ucker coordinates and dual pairs.